Rapunzel: Plot

-That I may climb thy golden stair!

-Jacob Grimm ostensibly believed that the strong alliteration of the rhyme indicated that it was a survival of the ancient form of Germanic poetry known as Stabreim, but in actuality, it was his liberal adaption of Schulz's direct German translation of Charlotte-Rose de Caumont de La Force's older French version Persinette, Persinette, descendez vos cheveux que je monte.
+Whenever Rapunzel hears that rhyme, she fastens her long braided hair to a hook in the window before letting it fall 20 yards to the ground, and the sorceress climbs it.

-One day, a prince rides through the forest and hears Rapunzel singing from the tower.
-Entranced by her ethereal voice, he searches for her and discovers the tower, but is unable to enter it.
-He returns often, listening to her beautiful singing, and one day sees the sorceress visit her as usual and learns how to gain access.
-When the sorceress leaves, he bids Rapunzel to let her hair down.
-When she does so, he climbs up and they fall in love.
-He eventually asks her to marry him, and she agrees.
+A few years later, a prince rides through the forest and hears Rapunzel singing from the tower.
+Entranced by her ethereal voice, he searches for her and discovers the tower, but is unable to get in.
+The prince returns to the tower often, listening to Rapunzel's beautiful singing, and one day sees the sorceress visit her as usual and learns how to gain access.
+When the sorceress leaves, the prince bids Rapunzel to let her hair down.
+Thinking it is the sorceress calling her again, Rapunzel lets down her hair and the prince climbs up.
+The two then fall in love and secretly marry.
+As the sorceress visits Rapunzel by day, the couple plans a means of escape: the prince will bring his wife a strand of silk every night until she has enough to make a ladder for her to climb down the tower and ride away with him on horseback.

-Together they plan a means of escape, wherein he will come each night (thus avoiding the sorceress who visits her by day) and bring Rapunzel a piece of silk that she will gradually weave into a ladder.
-Before the plan can come to fruition, however, she has sexual intercourse with him.
-In the first edition (1812) of Kinder- und Hausmärchen (Children's and Household Tales, most commonly known in English as Grimms' Fairy Tales), she innocently says that her dress is growing tight around her waist, hinting at pregnancy.
-In later editions, she asks "Dame Gothel", in a moment of forgetfulness, why it is easier for her to draw up the prince than her.
-In anger, the sorceress cuts off her hair and casts her out into the wilderness to fend for herself.
+Before the couple's escape plan can come to fruition, however, the sorceress visits one day and Rapunzel innocently asks her why all her clothes are tight around the waist (this part comes from the 1812 original edition of Kinder- und Hausmärchen or Children's and Household Tales, most commonly known in English as Grimms' Fairy Tales; in later editions, Rapunzel instead asks "Dame Gothel", in a moment of forgetfulness, why it is easier for her to draw up the prince than her).
+In anger, the sorceress cuts off Rapunzel's hair and banishes her into the wilderness to fend for herself.